haleyvivian16/Impact-of-COVID-19-on-Working-Professionals-Data-Visualization/README.md

 ## Key Questions
 This dashboard is designed to explore key insights into the long-term effects of COVID-19 on the workplace.
 By examining various dimensions such as work hours, productivity, and employee well-being, it aims to provide valuable behavioral analysis that highlights the pandemic's impact on working professionals.
 Additionally, this dashboard serves as a predictive model to facilitate informed decision-making and make relevant data accessible to stakeholders seeking to understand and address the evolving dynamics of the modern workplace.

+These are the key questions to achieve the above stated goal:

 - **How has the pandemic affected work hours?**
   - What percentage of individuals experienced an increase in work hours due to the pandemic?
   - Are there significant differences in work hour changes across different sectors?